julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ## Introduction

 <p>What is a pointer?
-Well, this is a question that lived rent-free in my head for a long time.
-It was just too hard for me to understand what the hell a pointer was.
-Not only that, everyone I talked to - programmers and security folks - would try to avoid this question and tell me that pointers were incomprehensible.
-After reading <a href="https://beej.us/guide/bgc/">Beej's Guide To C Programming</a> (please, give it a read), I understood that that couldn't be farther from the truth.</p>
+It is a question that lived rent-free in my head for a long time.
+It was simply too hard for me to understand what the hell a pointer was.
+Not only that, everyone I talked to - programmers and security folks - tried to avoid this question and told me that pointers were incomprehensible.
+After reading <a href="https://beej.us/guide/bgc/">Beej's Guide To C Programming</a> (please read it), I realized that this couldn't be further from the truth.</p>
-<p>Ok, so...
-What the hell is a pointer then?
+<p>Okay, so...
+What the hell is a pointer?
 Well, a pointer is a reference to an address in memory.
-Yeah, I know, that's still a bit complicated.
-Let's break it down a bit more.</p>
+Yeah, I know, it's still a bit complicated.
+Let's break it down a little further.</p>

 ## Using Pointers